African-initiated church: Zionist churches

-Zionist Churches such as the Zion Christian Church, trace their origins to the Christian Catholic Apostolic Church in Zion, founded by John Alexander Dowie, with its headquarters at Zion, Illinois, in the United States.
-(It is now called Christ Community Church).
-Zionist Churches are found chiefly in Southern Africa.
-In the early 1900s, Zionist missionaries went to South Africa from the United States and established congregations.
-They emphasised divine healing, abstention from pork, and the wearing of white robes.
+Zionist churches, such as the Zion Christian Church, trace their origins to the Christ Community Church, founded by John Alexander Dowie, with its headquarters in Zion, Illinois.
+Zionist churches are found chiefly in Southern Africa.
+In the early 1900s, Zionist Christian missionaries went to South Africa from the United States and established congregations.
+They emphasised divine healing, abstention from pork, and wearing white robes.

-The Zionist missionaries were followed by Pentecostal ones, whose teaching was concentrated on spiritual gifts and baptism with the Holy Spirit, with glossolalia as the initial evidence of this.
-The predominantly white Apostolic Faith Mission of South Africa arose out of this missionary effort and emphasises the Pentecostal teaching.
+The Zionist missionaries were followed by Pentecostal ones, whose teaching concentrated on spiritual gifts and baptism with the Holy Spirit, with glossolalia as the initial evidence of this.
+The predominantly white Apostolic Faith Mission of South Africa arose out of this missionary effort and emphasised the Pentecostal teaching.

-The black Zionists retained much of the original Zionist tradition.
-The Zionists split into several different denominations, although the reason for this was more the rapid growth of the movement than divisions.
-A split in the Zionist movement in the US meant that after 1908 few missionaries came to southern Africa.
-The movement in southern Africa and its growth has been the result of black leadership and initiative.
-As time passed some Zionist groups began to mix aspects of traditional African beliefs, such as veneration of the dead, with Christian doctrine.
-Many Zionists stress faith healing and revelation, and in many congregations the leader is viewed as a prophet.
+The Black Zionists retained much of the original Zionist tradition.
+The Zionists split into several different denominations, but the reason for this was the rapid growth of the movement rather than divisions.
+A split in the Zionist movement in the U.S. meant that after 1908, few missionaries came to southern Africa.
+The movement in southern Africa and its growth resulted from Black leadership and initiative.
+As time passed, some Zionist groups began to mix aspects of traditional African beliefs, such as veneration of the dead, with Christian doctrine.
+Many Zionists stress faith healing and revelation, and in many congregations, the leader is viewed as a prophet.

 Messianic churches

-Some AICs with strong leadership have been described by some researchers as Messianic, but opinions also changed.
-The churches that have been called "Messianic" focus on the power and sanctity of their leaders; often the leaders are thought by their followers to possess Jesus-like characteristics.
-Denominations described as Messianic include Kimbanguism in the Democratic Republic of the Congo; the Nazareth Baptist Church of Isaiah Shembe in KwaZulu-Natal, South Africa; and the Zion Christian Church of Engenas Lekganyane with headquarters in Limpopo, South Africa, and the Ibandla Lenkosi Apostolic Church in Zion of South Africa and Swaziland.
+Some researchers have described some AICs with strong leadership as messianic, but opinions have also changed.
+The churches that have been called messianic focus on the power and sanctity of their leaders; often, the leaders are thought by their followers to possess Jesus-like characteristics.
+Denominations described as messianic include Kimbanguism in the Democratic Republic of the Congo; the Nazareth Baptist Church of Isaiah Shembe in KwaZulu-Natal, South Africa; the Zion Christian Church of Engenas Lekganyane with headquarters in Limpopo, South Africa; and the Ibandla Lenkosi Apostolic Church in Zion of South Africa and Swaziland.
+Kimbanguism is estimated to be the largest African-initiated church.